raw-labs/compose-deployment/README.md

 First download or clone this repository.

 Then contact us to obtain the following:
-- A license file.
+- A license file
 - A version number of RAW
-- The credentials for the RAW Docker registry.
+- The credentials for the RAW Docker registry

-The license file should be copied to `/etc/raw-common/raw.license`.
+The license file should be copied to the following subfolder: `etc/raw-common/raw.license`.

 Edit the file `raw-config.sh` and set the variable `RAW_VERSION` to the version of RAW that you received from us.